alexpiper/taxreturn/README.md

 sequences and formatting them into training sets compatible with popular taxonomic classifiers used for metabarcoding and marker gene analysis.

-**This package is still in development and many functions are likely to change**

 ## Installation

 This package is still in development and not yet available on CRAN.
-You can install development version from [GitHub](https://github.com/alexpiper/taxreturn/) with:
+You can install development version from [GitHub](https://github.com/) with:

 ``` r
 install.packages("devtools")